Making registration peer-approved

 Figma, FigJam, Notion, Adobe Creative Suite

-Say bye to guesswork and plan smarter with trusted friend recommendations
+Saying bye to guesswork and planning smarter with trusted friend recommendations

 CTECs provide a limited picture, and are only so reliable.
 With mandatory surveys each quarter, students tend to skim or submit minimal feedback.
 This leaves future students searching for meaningful insights, only to find generic ratings that fail to reflect the true course experience.